Sign up now for ToddlerData!

 Infants sit in an infant seat, and they face backward.
 This is understood and accepted, and, indeed, they will not let you leave the hospital until you show that your child is in the car seat correctly.
 It has always been recommended that children continue to face backward until the age of 1.

 Translating this to data in the real world has been more of a challenge.
-In 2007, a very influential paper was published comparing injury rates in crashes between children using forward- versus rear-facing car seats.
-You can see the paper here.
-Using data from the National Highway Traffic Safety Administration, the authors argue that children ages 12 to 23 months are five times as likely to be injured in a side crash if in a forward-facing seat, and twice as likely overall.
-This paper played a large role in the push to staying rear-facing for longer.
+In 2007, a very influential paper was published comparing injury rates in crashes between children using forward-versus rear-facing car seats.
+Using data from the National Highway Traffic Safety Administration, the authors argue that children ages 12 to 23 months are five times as likely to be injured in a side crash if in a forward-facing seat and twice as likely overall.
+This paper played a large role in the push to stay rear-facing for longer.

-The authors retracted the paper and redid the analysis, now with more years of data, publishing an update here.
-Their conclusion was that while the direction of the effect was still in favor of rear-facing seats, it was not significant and the effects were small (0.5% of children 12 to 23 months in forward-facing seats were injured, versus 0.2% of those in rear-facing.
+The authors retracted the original paper and redid the analysis, now with more years of data, publishing an update.
+Their conclusion was that while the direction of the effect was still in favor of rear-facing seats, it was not significant, and the effects were small (0.5% of children 12 to 23 months in forward-facing seats were injured versus 0.2% of those in rear-facing.
 But the actual number of injuries was only 14 and 3, much too low to get any significance).

-Second big question: Does your child need to be in a booster until they are 8 or 10 or 12?
+Does your child need to be in a booster until they are 8, 10, or 12?
 My older kid is quite tall, and by the time she moved into a real seat, she was as tall as some short adults.
 Was there any real point in maintaining the booster for so long?

-The arguments behind a booster seat are also based in biomechanics.
+The arguments behind a booster seat are also based on biomechanics.
 Children are short.
-Seatbelts are built for taller people.
+Seat belts are built for taller people.
 This means they are less suited to protecting little kids in an accident than protecting adults.
-Booster seats (or “belt-positioning boosters,” as they are sometimes called) are designed to get kids tall enough to optimize seatbelt functioning.
+Booster seats (or “belt-positioning boosters,” as they are sometimes called) are designed to get kids tall enough to optimize seat belt functioning.

-But even if you aren’t as concerned about less-serious injuries, follow-up work suggests larger safety improvements including for older kids.
-One set of example papers are this one and this one, which use data from State Farm Insurance on younger and older children to examine the effect of booster seats on injuries.
-The authors argue that use of booster seats reduces injuries, even for kids 4 to 7.
+But even if you aren’t as concerned about less serious injuries, follow-up work suggests larger safety improvements, including for older kids.
+One set of example papers are this one and this one, which uses data from State Farm Insurance on younger and older children to examine the effect of booster seats on injuries.
+The authors argue that the use of booster seats reduces injuries, even for kids 4 to 7.
 An obvious complaint with both papers, though, is that they use parent-reported injuries and parent-reported seat use.
 Variations in honesty or memory could bias results.

-Better, I think, is this paper, which relates variation in state booster laws to estimate the relationship between boosters and accident fatality rates.
-The authors find that fatality rates among 6- and 7-year-olds dropped in places that introduced booster laws for those age groups, relative to those that did not.
-(They find similar results for 4- and 5-year-olds, but there is less variation in those groups, so the results are weaker.)
+Better, I think, is this paper, which relates variations in state booster laws to estimate the relationship between boosters and accident fatality rates.
+The authors find that fatality rates among 6- and 7-year-olds dropped in places that introduced booster laws for those age groups relative to those that did not.
+They find similar results for 4- and 5-year-olds, but there is less variation in those groups, so the results are weaker.
 I have some quibbles with the paper (I do not like their figure presentation), but this is a good approach to the problem and an important finding.

-There isn’t any real data I can find on booster seats for kids beyond the age of 8, partly because they aren’t legally required (even if they are recommended), which makes it hard to have any true variation (more-careful drivers are likely to keep children in boosters for longer, for example).
-But important to note is that it’s not so much about age as size.
+There isn’t any real data I can find on booster seats for kids beyond the age of 8, partly because they aren’t legally required, which makes it hard to have any true variation (more careful drivers are likely to keep children in boosters for longer, for example).
+But what is important to note is that it’s not so much about age as size.
 A very tall kid may be ready to be out of a booster before a short one.

 The upshot is that even though boosters are annoying, my read is that even in the absence of regulations, it is a good idea to keep children in them until they are fairly old.